pscally1005/pscally1005.github.io/_posts/recipes/sides/2024-05-23-cauli-rice.markdown

 - riced cauliflower
 - side
 - sautee
-Description: <a href='/misc/veggies#cauliflower'>Cauliflower</a> <a href='/misc/grains#white-rice'>rice</a> is a super easy and quick low <a href='/misc/carbs'>carb</a> side that is very versatile.
+Description: <a href='/misc/veggies#cauliflower'>Cauliflower rice</a> is a super easy and quick <a href='/misc/carbs'>low carb</a> <a href='/recipes/sides'>side</a> that is very versatile.
 Like <a href='/misc/grains#brown-rice'>rice</a>, <a href='/misc/veggies#cauliflower'>cauliflower</a> is bland, meaning it will taste like whatever you put on it.
-I went for a little garlic powder and allspice here, and garnished with some parsley for a delicious side in just 10 minutes.
-For some dishes with <a href='/misc/veggies#cauliflower'>cauliflower</a> <a href='/misc/grains#brown-rice'>rice</a>, check out my <a href='/recipes/cheesy-cauliflower-rice-and-beans'>"Cheesy" Cauliflower Rice & Beans</a> and <a href='/recipes/lebanese-casserole'>Lebanese Riced Cauliflower Casserole</a>
+I went for a little garlic powder and allspice here, and garnished with some parsley for a delicious <a href='/recipes/sides'>side</a> in just 10 minutes.
+For some dishes with <a href='/misc/veggies#cauliflower'>cauliflower rice</a>, check out my <a href='/recipes/cheesy-cauliflower-rice-and-beans'>"Cheesy" Cauliflower Rice & Beans</a> and <a href='/recipes/lebanese-casserole'>Lebanese Riced Cauliflower Casserole</a>
 Instructions:
-- Preheat a large pan over medium heat with EVOO
+- Preheat a <a href='https://amzn.to/4rdR0HI'>large pan</a> over medium heat with EVOO

-- Add your cauliflower florets to a food processor.
-I used a pound of frozen cauliflower that I defrosted, but fresh will work too.
-Pulse a couple of times to chop it to a rice consistency, but be careful not to overblend.
+- Add your <a href='/misc/veggies#cauliflower'>cauliflower</a> florets to a <a href='https://amzn.to/4q0AUjI'>food processor</a>.
+I used a pound of frozen <a href='/misc/veggies#cauliflower'>cauliflower</a> that I defrosted, but fresh will work too.
+Pulse a couple of times to chop it to a <a href='/misc/grains#brown-rice'>rice</a> consistency, but be careful not to overblend.
 Here's what it should look like
 - <img src='/assets/Food/Sides/Cauli Rice/cauli-rice-1.jpg' alt='' class='instruction-image'>

-- Remove the blade from the food processor, and mix in the spices with a spatula.
+- Remove the blade from the <a href='https://amzn.to/4q0AUjI'>food processor</a>, and mix in the spices with a <a href='https://www.amazon.com/dp/B0C37QM1K3?ref=t_ac_view_request_product_image&campaignId=amzn1.campaign.1OO1S5W7ZMYBB&linkCode=tr1&tag=poormanprotei-20&linkId=amzn1.campaign.1OO1S5W7ZMYBB_1751469633605'>spatula</a>.
 Transfer to your heated pan

 - Cook over medium heat for about 5-10 minutes with occasional stirring to cook off the water.
-The cauliflower should become lightly crispy and browned, like the texture of rice.
+The <a href='/misc/veggies#cauliflower'>cauliflower</a> should become lightly crispy and browned, like the texture of <a href='/misc/grains#brown-rice'>rice</a>.
 Don't mix too much or it will become mushy.
 Adjust with spices to taste, garnish with parsley, and serve
 - <img src='/assets/Food/Sides/Cauli Rice/cauli-rice-3.jpg' alt='' class='instruction-image'>
 Notes:
-- You can also make "rice" with other veggies, like broccoli, mushrooms, and sweet potatoes!
+- You can also make "rice" with other <a href='/misc/veggies'>veggies</a>, like <a href='/misc/veggies#broccoli'>broccoli</a>, <a href='/misc/veggies#mushrooms'>mushrooms</a>, and <a href='/misc/veggies#sweet-potato'>sweet potatoes</a>!
 - <img src='/assets/Food/Sides/Cauli Rice/broccoli-rice.jpg' alt='' class='instruction-image'>
 ---